Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 I think what's different about these new projects is that the value they enter changes from yes and no (0 or 1) to a variable value.
 And these values can represent any of the variables in the entire ecosystem, for example, it can be the number of the pictures that I pinned in Pinterest just now and it can indicate my level of creativity; or it can present the the humidity of air and then use AI to provide a prediction of when I should water my plants.

 Take the creativity ecosystem I demonstrated last week as an example, I think machine learning can really help with the prediction of my creativity status.
-Like the Pintrest
+Like the Pintrest using machine learning to make sure I am surrounded by the images I like, I am wondering if it possible for it to break the information cocoon and provide something new that I never noticed before?
+I think it is going to be very helpful to add this part into my creativity process.